 Recommended for Tours and Excursions because: Captiva Cruises offers an extensive menu of water tours to key coastal spots, and an entertaining staff who knows the waterway's fascinating history,

-The Key West Express is an exciting way to bypass the slow going traffic through the Florida Keys to arrive at the most famous island, Key West.
-The high-speed ferry leaves in the morning, getting you from dock to dock in about three and a half hours.
-If you only have time for a day trip, catch the ferry back in the afternoon, but you can also stay for a few days.
-The boat has a windy top deck where you can work on your tan, or two air-conditioned levels with comfortable, first come first serve seating.
-The bartenders mix up lovely libations while the galley serves snacks to keep you satisfied on the excursion.
-The Gulf waters are beautiful as you pull away from land, and its always exciting to see dolphins playing in the wake of the boat. .
+The Key West Express is a relaxing way to bypass the sometimes tedious traffic through the Florida Keys on the way to the most famous island, Key West.
+The high-speed ferry leaves in the morning with a late afternoon return, getting you from dock to dock in about three and a half hours.
+Take a day trip or stay for several.
+The boat has a windy top deck where you can work on your tan, or two air-conditioned levels with comfortable seating.
+Bartenders mix up lovely libations while the galley serves snacks to satisfy your hunger.
+Leaving the dock and going into open waters, the boat is often accompanied by dolphins, playing in its wake.
+It's a fantastic way to see Key West without getting stuck in traffic.

 Recommended for Tours and Excursions because: Grab a comfy seat and a drink on this high-speed ferry to historic Key West; enjoy the view and let the captain to the driving.

-Gina's expert tip: Arrive early to snag the best seats
+Gina's expert tip: Arrive early to snag the best seats, they are first come first serve.